Film watched: Morozko aka Jack Frost

 The MST3K presentation contains examples of:

-- Alan Smithee: Mike posits that every name in the credits is Russian for this.
+- Alan Smithee: In-Universe, Mike posits that every name in the credits is Russian for this.

 - All the Good Men Are Gay:Mike: Every time I meet a man he's either gay or a bear.